AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 source install/setup.bash
 ```

 Now, in one terminal start the camera range test program with following command.
-This terminal will display the frontal and rear measurements.

 ```
 ros2 run camera_lidar_range_test demo
 ```

 On the other terminal, run the camera simulated LiDAR.
-This node is the one responsible for gathering the camera image, do some processing on it and with that it simulates a LiDAR sensor, and publish the distances calculated around the robot.
+This node is the one responsible for gathering the camera image, do some processing on it and with that it simulates a LiDAR sensor, and publish the distances calculated all around the robot.

 ```
 ros2 run fisheye_camera_simulated_sensors_ros2 simulated_lidar